PyConTH/www/site/pages/submit-talk.en.rst

 articles::

   - `PyConAU Talk proposal Tips <https://2017.pycon-au.org/program/proposal-tips/tips-writing-great-proposal/>`
-  - `PyConAU Detailed propsal help <https://2017.pycon-au.org/program/proposal-tips/proposal-tips-part-two/>`
+  - `PyConAU Detailed proposal help <https://2017.pycon-au.org/program/proposal-tips/proposal-tips-part-two/>`

 If you would like feedback on your proposal
 -------------------------------------------